nrfconnect/ncs-zigbee/docs/known_issues.rst

   Do not initiate a rejoin immediately after the first such status, because that could help an attacker force a rejoin without knowing the network key.
   After several indications (for example, five), check whether the device is still connected to the network.
   Do this by using the :c:func:`zb_zdo_simple_desc_req` function.
-  After several indications (for example, five), check whether the device is still connected to the network, for example using :c:func:`zb_zdo_simple_desc_req`.
   If the returned message status is not ``ZB_ZDP_STATUS_SUCCESS``, start rejoin by calling :c:func:`zb_bdb_initiate_tc_rejoin`.
   The device can then obtain the current key and rejoin whether the network is open or closed.